RocketChat/Opensource-Contribution-Leaderboard/README.md

 ## Introduction

 This is the Node.js implementation of the [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/).
 The original project cannot count the students' contributions correctly because of its complex inner-mechanism.
 It's not a good idea that we try to record students' contributions ourselves; the smarter approach is to call the GitHub APIs directly.
 So I implemented a much more simple and faster one with the same frontend but completely different server service.
-You can view [this site](https://gsoc.lolimay.cn) for realtime preview.
+You can view [this site](https://gsoc.lolimay.cn) for the realtime preview.

 ### Simple
-This new implementation of the [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/) is really simple compared to the original one.
+This new implementation of the [GSOC-Contribution-Leaderboard](https://gsoc.lolimay.cn) is really simple compared to the original one.
 Its server-side code is within 150 lines only.
 And It works well with small memory usage.

 ### Stable
 Owning to the new implementation calls the [GitHub APIs](https://developer.github.com/v3/) directly, so it can always fetch the correct contribution information of the students.